 Next Steps and Timeline for the Nomination Process

-Last year applications were sent out in around July 10th, the Committee discussed that this year they would like solicitations/nominations sent out in June.
+Last year applications were sent out around July 10th The Committee discussed that this year they would like solicitations/nominations sent out in June.

 Committee discussed that there are currently four openings on the Board; also discussed the benefits of having additional members.

-Committee suggested President of the Board reached out to possible future member’s in order to make them aware of expectations and requirements of NYSARH Board members.
+Committee suggested the President of the Board reach out to possible future members in order to make them aware of expectations and requirements of NYSARH Board members.

-Committee determined the solicitation/nomination packet be sent out current NYSARH member’s and current Board member’s to recruit nominees; this should include a reminder that applicants must be a NYSARH member for at least one year prior.
+Committee determined the solicitation/nomination packet be sent out to current NYSARH members and current Board members to recruit nominees; this should include a reminder that applicants must be a NYSARH member for at least one year prior.

-Action: Claire will reach out to current Board member’s regarding their upcoming 2nd and 3rd terms to determine interest in remaining on the Board (2nd term: Helen, Richard, Claire, Jack, Robert 3rd term: Charlotte and Gertrude)
+Action: Claire will reach out to current Board members regarding their upcoming 2nd and 3rd terms to determine interest in remaining on the Board (2nd term: Helen, Richard, Claire, Jack, Robert 3rd term: Charlotte and Gertrude)

-Action: Claire will send the solicitation/nomination email to the committee for review; any changes or suggestion from the committee will be sent back to Claire
+Action: Claire will send the solicitation/nomination email to the committee for review; any changes or suggestions from the committee will be sent back to Claire

 Drafting a Board Member Job Description

-Unable to discuss to time
+Unable to discuss due to time

 Next Meeting Date and Time: July 10th at 11 am.